Golden Age Weaponsmiths Escort Carriers:

 - Medium Range Radar: Standard Radar Unit from out of main Rifts book.
 The system is used primarily to track aircraft for take off and landings.
 Radar system has a 100 mile (160.9 km) range.
 This system does not reduce the number of fighters or power armors for the ship

 - SPS-49 Radar: Copy of long range air search radar system.
-Radar system has a range of 445 nautical miles (512.1 miles / 824.1 km).
+Radar system has a range of 512.1 miles (445 nautical miles / 824.1 km).
 Radar system can track up to 128 targets simultaneously.
 This radar system and support equipment is fairly large and reduces ship’s ability to carry 1 aircraft or 10 power armors.

 - Advanced Communication Package: Give the ships the ability of multi-direction communication of 800 miles (1290 km) as well as direction communication out to 500 miles (800 km) to up to 20 individual targets.
 The system also has 20 laser/microwave communication systems that are only limited by line of sight (Range of about 100,000 miles (161,000 km).
 This communication system and support equipment is fairly large and reduces ships ability to carry 1 aircraft or 10 power armors.

-- Advanced Integrated Electronic Warfare System (AIEWS): Combination of radar detection system (ESM) and an active jamming system.
-The system can detect another radar system at 125% of the range of the transmitting radar.
+SLY-2+ Advanced Integrated Electronic Warfare System (AIEWS): Combination of radar / radio detection system (ESM) and an active jamming (ECM) system.
+The system can detect another radar system at around 125% of the range of the transmitting radar and is usually subject to radar horizon.
+This includes the ability to detect radar guided weapons.
+Can be used for limited targeting.
 In jamming mode, causes -25% to detection but when it is active, other vehicles/ bases can detect that it is jamming, and some missiles will home in on jamming signals.
+Some missiles also have AESA type radars themselves and/or have backup infra-red sensors.
 Jamming also causes a -4 penalty to all radar guided weapons.
-This system does not reduce the number of fighters or power armors for the ship
+Can be used to jam a wide area or for focused jamming against several targets.
+This system does not reduce the number of fighters or power armors for the ship.

 - Ski Jump Ramp: Usually about 12 to 15 degrees and is on the bow of the vessel.
 Allows for the taking off of STOL (Short Take Off and Landing) aircraft but is of limited utility without flight deck arresting gear.
 This costs the ship the ability to carry 2 aircraft or 20 power armors.
 This also increase the ships displacement by about 1,000 tons